nautobot/nautobot/docs/configuration/optional-settings.md

 Default: `$INSTALL_ROOT/netbox/reports/`

-The file path to a location where [custom jobs](../additional-features/custom-jobs.md) can be located.
+The file path to a location where [jobs](../additional-features/jobs.md) can be located.
 By default, this is the `netbox/reports/` directory within the base NetBox installation path.

 !!! warning
     This setting is deprecated and will be removed in a future release.
-Use `CUSTOM_JOBS_ROOT` instead.
+Use `JOBS_ROOT` instead.

 ---